 When DASA admitted its first M.A. students in 1999, we created something unique: a graduate program that imparts the essentials of applied demography in just three academic quarters.
 Thus we seek highly qualified students who can make the most of an intense, one-year investment.
 In its brief history, DASA alumni have already used their training toward an impressive array of accomplishments: successful job searches, advancement in existing careers, and admission to doctoral programs in other disciplines such as gerontology, sociology, and epidemiology.
 I invite your participation and support.

-Professor of Sociology
+Associate Professor of Sociology

 Director, Masters in Demographic & Social Analysis